sigurdurb/jupyterhub-ipyparallel/README.md

 TypeError: code() takes at most 15 arguments (16 given)
 ```
 But importing numpy or running something else without sync_imports() works fine.
-But there is also inconsistency in python3.6 can't install the lastest numpy so setting up a parallel demo for that did not work as intended.
+But there is also inconsistency that python3.6 can't install the lastest numpy so setting up a parallel demo for that did not work as intended.

 We can import numpy and other things for example in a %px direct view cell.
 %px in a cell is a shortcut to [`DirectView.execute()`](https://ipyparallel.readthedocs.io/en/latest/api/ipyparallel.html#ipyparallel.DirectView.execute "ipyparallel.DirectView.execute") and [`AsyncResult.display_outputs()`](https://ipyparallel.readthedocs.io/en/latest/api/ipyparallel.html#ipyparallel.AsyncResult.display_outputs "ipyparallel.AsyncResult.display_outputs") methods respectively.